carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WorldSnapshot<a name="carla.WorldSnapshot"></a>
 This snapshot comprises all the information for every actor on scene at a certain moment of time.
 It creates and gives acces to a data structure containing a series of [carla.ActorSnapshot](#carla.ActorSnapshot).
-The client recieves a new snapshot on every tick and this cannot be stored.
+The client recieves a new snapshot on every tick that cannot be stored.

 <h3>Instance Variables</h3>
 - <a name="carla.WorldSnapshot.id"></a>**<font color="#f8805a">id</font>** (_int_)